RaghuTheFire/VxWorksPortingToLinux/semLib/README.md

 ## License

-MIT License.
+Bharat License.
 Free to use and modify.